semluc/Rnotes/_me/tools.md

 - I am quite comfortable using the Adobe Suite: Photoshop, Illustrator, Lightroom (however, I am not a professional)

 ## Stats and Programming
-- I try to mostly use [R Statistical Computing](https://www.r-project.org/) to analyze my data.
-On this blog I post regularly about my best practice for analyzing data in R
+- I mostly use [R Statistical Computing](https://www.r-project.org/) to analyze my data.
+On this blog I post about my best practice for analyzing data in R
 - If necessary, I’m also comfortable using SPSS and AMOS
 - For coding I use Visual Studio Code and the Arduino IDE
-- Before I made the change to [Jekyll](https://jekyllrb.com/) I used [Wordpress]( https://wordpress.com/) for webdev
+- Before I made the change to [Jekyll](https://jekyllrb.com/) I used [Wordpress]( https://wordpress.com/)

 ## Homebrew
 - I run two home servers: a debian server running OMW and a rasperry pi 3b running raspbian OS.
-I use it mostly to "self-host" webapps in docker containers like grafana, node red, homeassistant, pihole, openVPN and many more...
+I use it mostly to self-host webapps in docker containers, like grafana, node red, homeassistant, pihole, openVPN and many more...